Sensei

 Kendo

-This photo is of Sensei Rixon (on the left), and Sensei Gould at the time the Central Coast Kendo Club (which is based in Gosford/Wyong) instructor conducting a NSW State Kyu Grade Training in Wollongong prior to the 1996 Nationals in Perth (where NSW kyus had a clean sweep of the individuals as well as winning the team event).
+This photo is of Sensei Rixon (on the left), and Sensei Gould at the time the Central Coast Kendo Club (which was based in Gosford/Wyong) instructor conducting a NSW State Kyu Grade Training in Wollongong prior to the 1996 Nationals in Perth (where NSW kyus had a clean sweep of the individuals as well as winning the team event).

-This is Sensei Rixon with his instructor, Sensei Shizawa, Professor of Kendo at the Japanese Physical Education University (Nitaidai) in Yokahama (and Shizawa Sensei's wife) in Sydney, August 1994.
+This is our founder Sensei Rixon with his instructor, Sensei Shizawa, Professor of Kendo at the Japanese Physical Education University (Nitaidai) in Yokahama (and

 Sensei Katsumi Kuramochi, on the occasion of his second visit to Wollongong in 1996, at which time he was based in Ballarat, Victoria.
 He joined us in January 1997 after moving to NSW.
 He is currently teaching Kendo, Jodo and Iaido in Cairns.